Two Magical Mornings

 But don't stare too long at the radiant, advises Cooke.
 Orionids that appear there will seem short and stubby, a result of foreshortening.
 Instead, look toward any dark region of the sky about 90 degrees away.
 You'll see just as many Orionids, but they will seem longer and more dramatic.

-Above: Looking southeast from mid-northern latitudes on Tuesday, Oct.
-21st at 5:30 in the morning.
+Above: Looking southeast from mid-northern latitudes on

 In fact, a great place to look is in the direction of Jupiter rising in the eastern sky.
 Jupiter and the crescent moon will be pleasingly close together on Oct.
 21st--a wonderful backdrop for a meteor shower.
 They'll be close together again on Wednesday morning, Oct.
 22nd.
 The Orionids will still be active, too, only a little diminished from the day before.